Policy and Procedure Name:

 onset of the date of loss.

-3. If an injured
+3. If an IW has

-scheduled loss and what portion of the %PP might be due to residual effects.
+what portion of the %PP might be due to residual effects.

-4. Claims services staff
+4. Claims Services

-vision or loss of hearing is based on psychiatric factors to determine what
+of vision or loss of hearing is based on psychiatric factors to determine what

 medical specialty to consult to appropriately address the issue.